upb-lea/openmodelica-microgrid-gym/README.md

 All tests shall pass.

 ### Citation
-A whitepaper for this framework is available under [arxiv.org/XXXX ](https://arxiv.org/XXXX).
+A whitepaper for this framework will be avaiable soon.
 Please use the following BibTeX entry for citing us:
 ```
 @misc{LEA2020reinforcementMG,
     title={Towards a Reinforcement Learning Environment Toolbox for Intelligent Smart Grid Control},